ftldb/ftldb/README.md

     ./dba_switch_java_permissions.sh orcl sys manager grant hr oe sh

+In order to grant other database users execute privileges on FTLDB run the `dba_switch_plsql_privileges` script with the following parameters:

+  1. target database TNS name
+  2. DBA user
+  3. DBA password
+  4. FTLDB schema name
+  5. `grant` keyword (or `revoke` to revoke the permissions)
+  6. list of grantee users separated by spaces

+For example, on Windows you would run in the command line:

+    dba_switch_plsql_privileges.bat orcl sys manager ftldb grant hr oe sh

+On Linux (or another *nix-like OS):

+    ./dba_switch_plsql_privileges.sh orcl sys manager ftldb grant hr oe sh

 #### User mode

 If you don't have full access to the target database, ask the DBA to create a